 According to the American Dental Association, more than 7 out of 10 adults suffer from some form of gum disease.
-An early indication of gum disease is bleeding gums.
-When intercepted early by the dentist, gum disease can be easily managed with little risk of further infection.
+An early indication of gum disease is often bleeding gums.
+When intercepted early by Dr. Van Gurp, gum disease can be easily managed with little risk of further infection or permanent damage to the gums or the teeth.

-Charlotte, NC dentist Dr. Richard Van Gurp is highly experienced with preventive care and managed treatment of bleeding gums, gingivitis and gum disease.
+Charlotte, NC dentist Dr. Richard Van Gurp is highly experienced with preventive care and managed treatment of bleeding gums, gingivitis and other symptoms of gum disease.
 We take gum disease very seriously as it is linked to a number of serious health conditions including heart disease.
 In one study, 91% of the participants with coronary artery disease also had periodontal (gum) disease.
+There are also a wide range of medical conditions and medications that can increase your risk for developing periodontal disease.
+Informing us of your medical history and overall health concerns can enable us to provide the personalized oral health care that can preserve your long term dental health.

 At Van Gurp Dentistry in Charlotte, NC, we are at the forefront of the new standard in dental care.
 This new standard includes alerting our patients to potential undisclosed health risks that they may be facing.
 Our Medical-Periodontal Risk Assessment Program ensures that your mouth and heart will both receive the appropriate attention they deserve.